edac/adminplugin_status/README.md

  - Configure static/js/static.js to take a list of elements to exclude, instead of altering the source.
  - Upstream IE8 compatability change in the scraper
    - And... the IE8 compat change errs because it executes javascript on imported pages.
-Reverted.
+   - And crudely fixed with oldstyle text parsing.
+Unfortunately, this really only works reliably on 'your own' text and title tags that are of fixed format and well structured.
  - See if an ES5Shim will work with any of the alternate tabs